numbas/editor/docs/extensions/first-party.rst

 This extension wraps the `js-quantities <https://github.com/gentooboontoo/js-quantities>`__ library to provide a "quantity with units" data type to Numbas.

 It provides a ``quantity`` data type, which represents a scalar amount and a list of units.

+There is `an example question using this extension <https://numbas.mathcentre.ac.uk/question/65913/numbas-demo-quantities-with-units/>`__ in the mathcentre editor.

 For more information on how to use the extension, see `its documentation <https://github.com/numbas/numbas-extension-quantities>`__.